-According to a BDO survey, 46% of nonprofits said technology limitations restricted their ability to respond to COVID-19.
+According to a BDO survey, 46% of nonprofits said new technology limitations restricted their ability to respond to COVID-19.
 As in-person programs and events were canceled and more staff had to work remotely, short-term nonprofit digital transformation projects have climbed higher and higher up priority lists.
 As a result, 64% of organisations planned to invest in new technology solutions in 2020.

 But the need to integrate new technologies into nonprofit operations won’t disappear when the pandemic is under control.
 After the health-crisis subsides, you’ll still need to address persistent challenges, like increasing funding (even in the midst of a recession), managing overhead costs, and improving donor engagement.

 While the pandemic has brought more urgency to nonprofit digital transformation conversations, it’s important not to stop with short-term projects.
-Making digital transformation a priority isn’t just a means of survival right now—it’s critical for maximising the impact of your nonprofit’s mission over the long term.
+Making transformation a priority isn’t just a means of survival right now—it’s critical for maximising the impact of your nonprofit’s mission over the long term.

 Why Prioritise Nonprofit Digital Transformation Now?

-The best time to start your digital transformation might have been five to ten years ago, with the rise of cloud computing and the growth of SaaS solutions.
+The best time to start your transformation journey might have been five to ten years ago, with the rise of cloud computing and the growth of SaaS solutions.
 But the second-best time is right now.
-Prioritising digital transformation right now will ensure that you have the infrastructure and operational efficiency needed to improve the impact of your mission.
+Prioritising transformation right now will ensure that you have the infrastructure and operational efficiency needed to improve the impact of your mission.

 BDO found that 66% of nonprofits saw investing in any technology at all as a top challenge.
 When individual tech investments are so challenging, the wide-ranging “digital transformation” concept starts to look more like an industry buzzword and a costly collection of operating expenses instead of something to prioritise.

-But you shouldn’t think about nonprofit digital transformation as a siloed operating expense—one that takes away from program-related activities.
+But you shouldn’t think about digital transformation as a siloed operating expense—one that takes away from program-related activities.
 Instead, ask yourself: what are we missing out on by delaying digital transformation projects?